lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 To toggle preview for files larger than a certain size check/uncheck the :guilabel:`Disable preview for files larger than` checkbox.
 To change the size of the amount to be previewed change the field to the right of :guilabel:`Disable preview for files larger than` field.

+To see your keyboard shortcuts for ARK :menuselection:`Settings --> Configure Shortcuts`.
+To see what each individual shortcut does is in the :guilabel:`Action` column.

 How to launch
 -------------
 To launch ARK go to the menu :menuselection:`Accessories --> ARK` or run